Trust-Anchor-Group/NeuroAccessMaui/Content/architecture.md

 }
 ```

+> Just like the views **Neuro-Access** uses a base class **BaseViewModel**

 ---

 ### Using the .NET MAUI Community Toolkit

-**Your Project Name** leverages the .NET MAUI Community Toolkit to simplify the implementation of the MVVM pattern.
+**Neuro-Access** leverages the .NET MAUI Community Toolkit to simplify the implementation of the MVVM pattern.
 The toolkit provides a variety of utilities and attributes that reduce boilerplate code and make the codebase more maintainable.

 #### Observable Properties with `[ObservableProperty]`